crc-si/COG-Conversion/README.md

     But they may download the whole file or large portions of it when only a very small part of the data is actually needed.

-# NETCDF- COG conversion
+# NETCDF to COG conversion

- NetCDF to COG conversion from NCI file system
+ NetCDF to COG conversion from NCI file system:

 - Convert the netcdfs that are on NCI g/data file system and save them to the output path provided
 - To use python script to convert to COG: